Table of Contents

 - Three Opposing Principles: the lower part of the symbol (similar to a feathered tail) is also divided into three separate parts.
 Their meaning is completely opposite to that of the wings, representing ‘bad reflections, bad words and bad deeds’.
 It suggests avoiding bad choices and staying away from the wrong path which can bring misfortune and misery to humans

 - Positive and Negative Forces: there are two loops on either side of the Faravahar, which are representative of positive forces and negative forces.
-The loop representing positive forces is directed toward the face of the figure and the latter is at the back to show that we must keeping looking forward for the good things in life and turn our backs on the bad.
+The loop representing positive forces is directed toward the face of the figure and the latter is at the back to show that we must keep looking forward to the good things in life and turn our backs on the bad.

 - Eternity of Universe and Soul: the central circle around the old man shows that the spirit is endless and the universal and soul are eternal.
 Since it’s a circle, it clearly shows that there is no beginning or end.
 The central ring also tells us that the consequences of a man’s action will come back to him in this world and that it is the soul of the righteous that will enjoy the reward in the other world.